-Rivier University offers graduate degrees in education administration, education, school counseling, and school psychology with accompanying licensure by the New Hampshire Education Department.
-The Division of Education and Counseling provides students with advanced degree and licensure programs in education and counseling (including clinical mental health counseling).
-The programs lead to Doctor of Education (Ed.D.), Doctor of Psychology (Psy.D.), Educational Specialist (Ed.S.), Master of Arts (M.A.), Master of Arts in Teaching (M.A.T.), and Master of Education (M.Ed.) degrees.
+Rivier University offers graduate degrees in education with accompanying licensure by the New Hampshire Education Department (NHED).
+The Division of Education provides students with advanced degree and licensure programs in education.
+The programs lead to Doctor of Education (Ed.D.) and Master of Education (M.Ed.) degrees.
 The degree offerings are designed to prepare students for professional leadership roles in their chosen career fields.
-Courses, seminars, field experiences and internships, service learning opportunities, community service, comprehensive examination, and directed research projects are components of every instructional and degree program.
+Courses, seminars, field experiences and internships, service learning opportunities, community service, comprehensive examination, and directed research projects are components of each degree program.

 Licensure only pathways are options available for each of the licensure programs.
-Prospective candidates seeking a pathway to obtain a license in an existing education program of study in the Division of Education and Counseling PEPP must have a master's degree.
+Prospective candidates seeking a pathway to obtain a license in an existing education program of study in the Division of Education Professional Educator Preparation Program (PEPP) must have a master's degree.
 A second master's degree is not earned by candidates in the licensure only pathway.

 The Program Director of Education reviews each student's transcript, catalog course descriptions, and syllabi to determine the applicable courses in the selected program that have been completed and the courses that need to be completed to obtain licensure in the State of New Hampshire.
-Both sets of courses are compared to the existing program of study in the Division's PEPP programs approved by the NH ED.
+Both sets of courses are compared to the existing program of study in the Division's PEPP programs approved by the NHED.
 The transcript review process ensures that all program requirements are met for licensure.

-The Program Director then seeks approval from the Dean, Division of Education and Counseling for enrolling the student in the outstanding courses required for licensure.
+The Program Director then seeks approval from the Dean, Division of Education for enrolling the student in the outstanding courses required for licensure.

-Rivier University is an exciting learning environment for educators and counselors.
-It is the graduate school of choice for many current and prospective educators: aspiring clinical mental health and school counselors, school psychologists, education administrators; and, leaders in early childhood education, elementary education, middle/secondary education, special education, specific learning disabilities, and emotional and behavioral disabilities.
-School departments and mental health agencies, and organizations throughout New Hampshire, Massachusetts, and New England seek out Rivier University for accomplished professionals to fill challenging and satisfying educational and counseling roles.
+Rivier University is an exciting learning environment for educators.
+It is the graduate school of choice for many current and prospective educators.
+School departments and organizations throughout New Hampshire, Massachusetts, and New England seek out Rivier University for accomplished professionals to fill challenging and satisfying educational roles.

-Applicants for admission to graduate programs in Education and Counseling follow the general guidelines for applying listed in the Admission Process section of this catalog.
+Applicants for admission to graduate programs in Education follow the general guidelines for applying listed in the Admission Process section of this catalog.
 In addition, applicants must meet the following requirements:

-- Submit an official transcript of an undergraduate degree awarded and other relevant academic credentials. - Provide one letter of recommendation from an individual with whom the applicant has studied or under whose immediate supervision the applicant has worked in a professional capacity and appraise of academic and interpersonal skills, ability, and potential. - Provide a "Statement of Purpose" (see application form for content). - Provide evidence of English proficiency if a language other than English is the native language.
-(Consult Admission Process section of this catalog for details.) - Complete an interview with the director of the program.
+- Submit an official transcript of an undergraduate degree awarded and other relevant academic credentials. - Provide one letter of recommendation from an individual with whom the applicant has studied or under whose immediate supervision the applicant has worked in a professional capacity and can appraise of academic and interpersonal skills, ability, and potential. - Provide a "Statement of Purpose" (see application form for content). - Provide evidence of English proficiency if a language other than English is the native language.
+(Consult Admission Process section of this catalog for details.)

+• Complete an interview with the director of the program.

-Program Candidacy/Admission in the Professional Educator Preparation Program (PEPP)
+Admission in the Professional Educator Preparation Program (PEPP)

-Rivier University is committed to the success of students in their pursuit of careers as teachers, school counselors, school psychologists, and leaders in every role of the teaching and learning environment.
+Rivier University is committed to the success of students in their pursuit of careers as teachers and leaders in every role of the teaching and learning environment.
 To address this commitment in a meaningful way, the faculty reviews the progress of each student at various stages in their program.

-After a student completes a required number of credits in a chosen Master's program, the program requires either an application for degree candidacy or an application for admission in the Professional Educator Preparation Program (PEPP).
+After a student completes a required number of credits in a chosen Master's program, the program requires an application for admission in the Professional Educator Preparation Program (PEPP).
 This is an opportunity for both the student and faculty to reflect on the student's progress in the program and in the selection of their field of study or program area.
 In order to continue in the program, the student must meet the qualifications and follow the procedures outlined in the program handbooks.